webmastersmith/WGU_Cloud_Computing/D329_CompTIA_Security+SY0-601/CompTIA_Security+SY0-601.md

 - **Hoax**: Spreading false information or rumors to deceive people.
 - **Impersonation**: Pretending to be someone else, often through communication channels.
 - **Watering hole attack**: passive.
 Compromising websites or resources frequently visited by a target group.
-- **Typosquatting**: Registering domain names similar to legitimate ones to trick users into visiting malicious sites.
-  - also known as _cousin_, _lookalike_, or _doppelganger_ domains.
-  - another method is to register a hijacked subdomain using the primary domain of a trusted cloud provider, such as _comptia.onmicrosoft.com_.
+- **Typosquatting**: Registering domain names similar to legitimate ones to trick users into visiting malicious sites. also known as _cousin_, _lookalike_, _URL hijacking_, or _doppelganger_ domains. another method is to register a hijacked subdomain using the primary domain of a trusted cloud provider, such as _comptia.onmicrosoft.com_.
 - **Pretexting**: Creating a fabricated scenario to obtain sensitive information.
 - **Influence campaigns**: Using psychological tactics to manipulate individuals or groups.
   - **Hybrid warfare**: espionage, disinformation/fake news, and hacking.